-We are just back from another amazing trip to South Africa to run the 2019 Comrades Marathon.
+We have just returned from another amazing trip to South Africa to run the 2019 Comrades Marathon.
 This year we were especially fortunate to also visit a game reserve in the Kruger National Park which made the stay all the more special.

 Many of our readers will know that the Comrades Marathon reverses direction year on year.
 2019 was an ‘up-run’ which means that it started in Durban and climbed inland up to Pitermarizberg.
 The ‘up-run’ is dominated by the aptly named ‘Big Five’ hills – Cowies Hill, Fields Hill, Botha’s Hill, Inchanga and Polly Shortts – but as this journey travels through an area called the Valley of a Thousand Hills there are plenty of others that don’t get talked about beforehand but definitely make themselves known on the day.